Smolensk War

-The Smolensk War (1632–1634) was a conflict fought between the Polish–Lithuanian Commonwealth and Russia.
+The Smolensk War (1632–1634) was fought between the Polish–Lithuanian Commonwealth and Muscovy.

-Hostilities began in October 1632 when Russian forces tried to capture the city of Smolensk.
-Small military engagements produced mixed results for both sides, but the surrender of the main Russian force in February 1634 led to the Treaty of Polyanovka.
+Hostilities began in October 1632 when Muscovite forces tried to capture the city of Smolensk.
+Small military engagements produced mixed results for both sides, but the surrender of the main Muscovite force in February 1634 led to the Treaty of Polyanovka.
 Russia accepted Polish–Lithuanian control over the Smolensk region, which lasted for another 20 years.

 Background

 In 1632, Sigismund III Vasa, the king of Poland and Grand Duke of Lithuania, died.
 Although the Commonwealth nobility quickly elected Sigismund's son Władysław IV Vasa as their new ruler, Poland's neighbours, expecting delays in the electoral process, tested the Commonwealth's perceived weakness.
-Swedish king Gustav II Adolph sent envoys to Russia and the Ottoman Empire to propose an alliance and war against the Commonwealth.
+Swedish king Gustav II Adolph sent envoys to Muscovy and the Ottoman Empire to propose an alliance and war against the Commonwealth.